 Mathematics Placement Test

 New freshmen, whose degree requires a college-level calculus mathematics course, will take placement tests.
-These tests will be given during the spring and summer orientation sessions or during the fall registration (for those who do not preregister).
+These tests will be given during the orientation sessions or during the fall registration (for those who do not preregister).
 A high level of performance is required on both these tests in order to place into Calculus with Analytic Geometry I the first semester.
 Therefore, it is strongly recommended that students have four years of high school mathematics courses and that algebra and trigonometry be thoroughly reviewed before taking the placement test.

 Credit by Examination